Hengle/Folkvangr/Jobs/Terms and Conditions.md

 ### Contracts
 Individuals can always request or negotiate terms or contracts.

 A Non-Disclosure agreement may be used during official production after the first crowdfunding campaign.
 This may not be required.
+I'm not really a big fan of NDAs or the constraints they place on production crews, so if they can potentially be avoided, that might happen.
+Spoilers and early negative reviews aren't exactly a major concern since the game would be completed in installments, with patches being worked into the development schedule.

 Artists may be asked to sign a permission form to allow use of cetain production designs for rewards in crowdfunding campaigns.